dylandoherty/dylandoherty.github.io/docs/cv.md

 # Areas of Competence
 Philosophy of Mind, Philosophy of Cognitive Science, Environmental Ethics
 # Education
+Ph.D., Philosophy-Neuroscience-Psychology
-## Washington University in St. Louis - St. Louis, MO
+> Washington University in St. Louis, Expected 2023

-### Ph.D., Philosophy-Neuroscience-Psychology
+M.A., Philosophy-Neuroscience-Psychology
-- Expected Graduation Date: 2023
-- Dissertation Topic: Counterfactual History of Science
-- Dissertation Advisor: Dr. Anya Plutynski

-### M.A., Philosophy-Neuroscience-Psychology, May 2017
+> Washington University in St. Louis, 2017

+B.A., Philosophy
-## University of Nevada, Las Vegas - Las Vegas, NV
+> University of Nevada, Las Vegas, 2013
-### B.A., Philosophy, Dec.
-2013
-# Presentations
-- Turning Points: The Role of Counterfactuals in Structuring Historical Narratives American Philosophical Association (Central), 2019
-- Comments on Daniel Burnston’s “There is no Diachronic Cognitive Penetration” American Philosophical Association (Pacific), 2017
-- Comments on T. Raja Rosenhagen’s “Seeing As and Seeing That” Central States Philosophical Association, 2015
-- The Explanatory Vices of the Hypothesis of Extended Memory and Belief Society for Exact Philosophy, 2014

 # Professional Experience
-## Time Analyst – Charter County of Wayne, May 2022 – Present
+## Time Analyst
+> Charter County of Wayne, May 2022 – Present

 - Prepare, maintain, and review various important personnel records and reports.
 - Data entry of all cost accounting information.
 - Handle field contacts with employees to verify and give information concerning timekeeping and other personnel matters.
 - Prepare and verify payroll for submission.
 - Enter personnel records in the computer system via PeopleSoft

-## Doctoral Candidate - Washington University in St. Louis, Aug.
+## Doctoral Candidate
+> Washington University in St. Louis, Aug.
 2014 – Present

 - Conduct comprehensive research regarding current literature on the philosophy of biology and history.
 - Focus on assessing current understandings of Stephen Jay Gould’s work on historical contingency.
 - Coordinate literature reviews with content management system Zotero, write articles to present at academic conferences, and critique colleague’s work to identify presentation best practices.